Metastatic Osteosarcoma clinical trials at UCSF

 2 in progress, 1 open to eligible people

-Metastatic osteosarcoma is a bone cancer that spreads to other parts of the body.
-UCSF is comparing open chest surgery to a less invasive video-assisted surgery for removing lung tumors.
-These studies aim to find out which surgery method is more effective.
+Metastatic osteosarcoma is a type of bone cancer that spreads to other parts of the body.
+UCSF is studying different ways to remove lung tumors in these patients, comparing traditional open surgery to less invasive video-assisted surgery.
+These trials help understand which method is more effective.

 Thoracotomy Versus Thoracoscopic Management of Pulmonary Metastases in Patients With Osteosarcoma